 As I peruse many academic and scholarly resources every week, I frequently come across obscure words, especially when reading exceptionally difficult works written by scholars who seem intent on not being understood by their readers (I’m looking at you, Judith Butler).
+If you want to relax you can read about facing player Daniel Farke.
 Therefore, the dictionary app is one of the most used apps on my phone.
 When I am faced with an unknown word in the middle of a paragraph, my impulse is to get out my phone, search for the definition, and get back to my reading as quickly as possible.
 Nothing annoys me more than a buggy app that crashes often or to find that the word that I am looking for cannot be found on the app, forcing me to open a browser just to google the word (god forbid that there’s no WiFi whenever I’m in this state or it wouldn’t be a pretty scene).
 This was why I went on a hunt for a better dictionary and thesaurus app: I could no longer tolerate the Dictionary.com app’s mood swings!

 Criteria for Evaluating a Dictionary App